All You Need to Know About Wainscoting (A Complete Guide)

 What’s the difference between beadboard and wainscoting?

-There are many types of wall panels, including shiplap, board and batten, raised panel, flat panel, and beadboard.
+Wall paneling comes in various styles, including shiplap, board and batten, raised panel, flat panel, and beadboard.

 What is the cost of wainscoting?